 As you age, gradually losing your hair can be quite depressing for men and women both.
-Fortunately, due to the advancements in science and especially medical science, ways have been created to slow down or even put a stop to hair loss.
+Fortunately, due to the advancements in science and especially medical science, ways have been created to slow down hair loss or even put a stop to it.

 One definitive way is to get hair transplant or hair plug surgery, which’ll even allow you to grow some of your hair back.
 But before you do that, don’t forget to learn the difference between hair plugs and hair transplants